 - COVID-19 Screening Questions: Additionally, upon entry into Watari everyone must answer the COVID-19 screening questions which include: are you currently experiencing any symptoms?, have you travelled anywhere in the past 14 days?, and, have you had contact with a confirmed or probable COVID-19 case?.
 If “yes” is an answer to any of the questions, the individual will not be allowed to enter Watari.
 As well, all staff must complete a COVID-19 self-assessment before the start of each shift.

 - Capacity: There are notices posted in all shared spaces stating the maximum capacity allowed in each room.
 The meeting room is allowed a maximum capacity of 5 people, the board room is allowed 4 people, the kitchen is allowed 3, the elevator is allowed 2, and the reception area is allowed a maximum of 3 people at one time.

-- Social Distancing: As per the safety recommendations, social distancing is enforced throughout the building.
+- Physical Distancing: As per the safety recommendations, physical distancing is enforced throughout the building.
 Signage is posted everywhere to remind people to remain 2 metres (6 feet) apart.
 Signage is also posted on the ground and on tables marking where to stand to ensure the proper distance is followed.
 All chairs are placed the appropriate distance apart.
 Any extra ones are in storage or taped off so no one is able to use them.